 FRAPA in motion

-At the heart of its suite of services, FRAPA’s mediation expertise has proved its effectiveness time again over the past decade, to the benefit of the format community as a whole.
+At the heart of its suite of services, FRAPA’s mediation expertise has proved its effectiveness time again over the past 15 years, to the benefit of the format community as a whole.
 In an impressive 80% of the disputes in which it has been called to mediate, FRAPA has succeeded in steering the warring parties towards a mutually acceptable solution.

 To date, some 35 format-plagiarism disputes have been mediated successfully.
 However, since confidentiality is an intrinsic part of this service, FRAPA’s mediation track record remains largely unknown by the wider industry.

 FRAPA provides mediation between parties involved in disputes arising out of claims of format plagiarism.
 Alternative dispute resolution services, such as mediation , are designed to save parties involved in commercial disputes both time and money.